gyanavardhana/Tech_Basic_Coverage/Nodejs/TSE/Readme.md

 # **Phase 4: Express.js with TypeScript**
 ### **Concepts to Cover**
 - Setting up an Express.js server with TypeScript - Done
-- Creating RESTful API routes
+- Creating RESTful API routes - Done
-- Middleware in Express.js
+- Middleware in Express.js - Done
-- Request and Response types (`Request`, `Response`, `NextFunction`)
+- Request and Response types (`Request`, `Response`, `NextFunction`) - Done
-- Handling authentication (JWT, Sessions)
+- Handling authentication (JWT, Sessions) - Done
-- Using `Zod` for runtime validation
+- Using `Zod` for runtime validation - Done
-- Working with `dotenv` for environment variables
+- Working with `dotenv` for environment variables - Done
-- Error handling middleware
+- Error handling middleware - Done
-- Logging with `Pino`
+- Logging with `Pino` - Done
-- Connecting to a database (PostgreSQL with Prisma)
+- Connecting to a database (PostgreSQL with Prisma) - To be done in Phase5
-- Building a modular Express.js application
+- Building a modular Express.js application - To be done

 ### **Practice Tasks**
-✅ Build an Express.js API with a `GET /users` route.
-✅ Add a middleware that logs request details.
+✅ Build an Express.js API with a `GET /users` route. - Done ✅ Add a middleware that logs request details. - Done
-✅ Implement a JWT authentication system.
+✅ Implement a JWT authentication system.  - Done
-✅ Use Prisma ORM to interact with PostgreSQL.
+✅ Use Prisma ORM to interact with PostgreSQL.  -  - To be done in Phase5

 ---